Commander Adept Nemo

 - Rough terrain is not his friend.

 - Tricks that counter spell casting, and especially arcing (like Garryth's feat) will put you into severe disadvantage.

 Tricks and Tips

-- Chain Lightning is great for clearing infantry - just select carefully the initial target, if you want to remove a key model.
+- Select carefully the initial target for Chain Lightning, if you want to remove a key model.

 - Let's imagine, they are standing like this: A B C D. You shoot A, then roll 2 additional electro-leaps.
 The lightning bounces from A to B to C. If you shot C, then you have to randomize, whether D or B will be hit.
 In the case of B, it will then hit A; if it was D, then it will hit B.